TRIGEMINAL NEURALGIA

 3. Magnetic Resonance Imaging (MRI)

 • An MRI is often recommended to rule out other causes of facial pain, such as tumors or multiple sclerosis.
 It can also detect vascular compression affecting the trigeminal nerve.
+High-resolution brain MRI is used to identify vascular compression, tumors, or neurological conditions such as multiple sclerosis.

 4. Electrodiagnostic Testing